Alfreð Finnbogason: International career

 He was selected for UEFA Euro 2016.

 In May 2018 he was named in Iceland's 23-man squad for the 2018 FIFA World Cup in Russia.
 In their first match at the tournament, Alfreð scored the equalising goal as Iceland drew 1–1 with Argentina.

+In August 2024, Alfreð retired from international football.

 Personal life

 In 2007, Alfreð spent five months as an exchange student in Sardinia, Italy, playing for Sassari Torres during the stay, where he managed to score in a win against the Italy U-17 national team.

 On 19 April 2013, Alfreð set a record for the most goals scored in a season by an Icelandic footballer playing in a top division in any country after he scored his 24th goal of the season, and also his last of the season.
 The previous record-holder had also played in the Netherlands, Pétur Pétursson, who scored 23 goals in 33 matches for Feyenoord in the 1979–80 Eredivisie.